melvinhe/Hack-Brown2023/README.md

-# Welcome to the Campfire Carbon Calculator repository!
+# Welcome to the Campfire Carbon Calculator!

 This is where you'll find all the information and resources for the Campfire Carbon Calculator, a web app that helps campers calculate their carbon footprint while camping, and provide suggestions for reducing it.